ansys/pygranta/doc/source/development_and_release_processes.rst

 * CI is generally passing on all *idiomatic package* ``main`` branches at any point in development and release.
-* The most recent *PyGranta meta-package* and all *idiomatic package* **released** ``release`` branches can still be built up to the `pre-release <Phase 3: Pre-release>`_ phase to support patch releases if required.
+* The most recent *PyGranta meta-package* and all *idiomatic package* **released** ``release`` branches can still be built up to the pre-release phase to support patch releases if required.

 .. |chkbx| raw:: html